In Cuba, they use Type A, B, C, and L power plugs and outlets. The voltage is 110/220V, and the frequency is 60Hz.

 So, you’ll definitely need a travel adapter in Cuba.
 Not all their plugs and outlets are the same as our Type A and B back in the States.

-- Plug types: A, B, C, and L
+- Plug type in Cuba: A, B, C, and L

 - Standard voltage: 110/220V